laurafigueiredo/blendle/README.md

-# TypeScript & Styled Components Next.js example

-This is a really simple project that show the usage of Next.js with TypeScript and Styled Components.

-## How to use it?

 ### Blendle FE assignment

-Tech:
+Tech:\
-    - Used React Hooks with styled components.
+* Used React Hooks with styled components.
-    - Tests made with jest and react-testing-library, in the slice list.
+* Tests made with jest and react-testing-library, in the slice list.

-Folder arquitecture:
+Folder arquitecture:\
-    - Components folder for shared components
+* Components folder for shared components
-    - Slices folder for each page slice
+* Slices folder for each page slice
-    - Styles folder for the general css styles
+* Styles folder for the general css styles
-    - Utils folder for the shared functions
+* Utils folder for the shared functions

 Install it and run: